UNOTeaching/project-python-sudoku/README.md

 python -m pip install clingo==5.6.2
 ```

 Start by cloning this repository and add a file named ```group.txt``` containing the names of each of the members of the group.
 Each name should be in a separate line.
-Recall that without this file, we many not be able to identify your repository as yours.
+Recall that without this file, we may not be able to identify your repository as yours.
 The autograder in GitHub will give you no grade in that case.

 The framework is composed of the following files: